Strengthen digital competencies: 3 tips for more sovereignty in dealing with technology

 Practice information hygiene by not consuming too much negative news.
 Rather make your own experiences in social contacts or in experiencing beauty and harmony: only in our own experiences do we experience values that are closely connected to our feelings.
 Spend time in nature, sports and culture.
 Cultivate hobbies or discover your creative side.
 Detach yourself from claims of perfection and an exaggerated idea of health suggested to us by advertising.
 Create rituals and take care of your mental well-being.
 Take symptoms of exhaustion seriously and allow yourself time off in good time.
 Digital apps can be a helpful support by providing tips for healthy eating, cooking recipes, fitness programs, meditative relaxation and sleep aids.

-Simone Belko is a media scientist and European studies scholar with a strong focus on digital literacy.
-With experience in journalism, PR, marketing, IT and training she has excelled in Germany and abroad.
-As a manager for digital products in the online games and FinTech industry she gained deep insights into online platforms and communities.
-Simone is the author of "Digital Consciousness" ("Das digitale Bewusstsein") and currently works at Otto GmbH, leveraging her expertise in business transformation.
+Simone Belko is a media generalist with a strong focus on digital literacy.
+With experience in IT, operations, localisation, marketing, PR, journalism and training she has excelled in Germany and abroad.
+As a manager for digital products both in start ups and in large companies she gained deep insights into online platforms and communities.
+Simone is the author of "Digital Consciousness" ("Das digitale Bewusstsein") and is currently writing a book about narratives in the age of globalisation.

 Comments are closed.